vagh27/tileify.js/README.md

 	autoScrollSpeed: 10000, //animate on pageload scroll-speed
 	clickTrigger: '.tileifyTrigger', //if you want to trigger the scroll on click, here's your chance
 	photoFile: null, //add an image directory here and tileify will grab the images and randomly insert them into the tiles
+	scrollBlockStyles: { }, //you can define block styles here
+	fixedBlockStyles: { }, //and here styles for when the block becomes fixed...it's probably a better idea to just define .tileifyBlock and .tileifyBlockFixed styles in your css
 	onEnd: function(){  } // to be triggered whenst the last block scrolls in });
 ```